HarishSingaravelan/Book-Recommender/readme.md

 ---
 ### Run the Project

-To start the Gradio dashboard, run the following command:
+To start the Gradio dashboard, run the following command from root folder:

 ```
+cd src
-python src/gradio-dashboard.py
+python gradio-dashboard.py
 ```

 ---